 How do we decide which features to select?
-Expected entropy loss is a statistical measure that has recently been successfully applied to the problem of feature selection for information retrieval [8].
+Expected entropy loss is a statistical measure [1] that has recently been successfully applied to the problem of feature selection for information retrieval [8].
 Expected entropy loss is computed separately for each feature.
-It ranks the features that are common in both the positive set and the negative set lower and ranks the features effective discriminators for a class higher.
-Glover et. al. used this method for feature selection before training a binary classifier [9].
+It ranks the features lower that are common in both the positive set and the negative set but ranks the features higher that are effective discriminators for a class.
+Glover et. al. [9] used this method for feature selection before training a binary classifier.
 We use the same technique.
 Feature selection increases both effectiveness and efficiency since it removes non-informative terms according to corpus statistics [19].
-A brief description of the theory is as follows [1].
+A brief description of the theory [1] is as follows.